wallarm/product-documentation/docs/4.6/fast/en/onboarding/onboarding.md

     ![The proxy settings in Mozilla Firefox][img-ff-proxy-settings]

-    >   #### Info:: Using a different port number
+    !!! info "Using a different port number"
-    >
-    >   If you do not want to provide the `8080` port  to the FAST node (e.g., there is another service listening on that port), you can set another port number to be used by FAST.
+        If you do not want to provide the `8080` port  to the FAST node (e.g., there is another service listening on that port), you can set another port number to be used by FAST.
 To do so, pass the desired port number via the `-p` parameter of the `docker run` command.
 For example, to use port `9090` you would write the following: `-p 9090:8080`.

     Click the “Create a Test Run →” button to go to the next step.

-    >   #### Info:: Returning to the previous step
+    !!! info "Returning to the previous step"
-    >
-    >   Note that you can always go back to the previous step by clicking the button with the previous step’s name (e.g., “← Understanding FAST”).
+        Note that you can always go back to the previous step by clicking the button with the previous step’s name (e.g., “← Understanding FAST”).

 3. Create a test run by clicking the “Create test run” button.
 Select a name for the test run and then choose the necessary test policy and node from the drop-down lists as stated in the onboarding hint: